Allan70/CSC423-Special-Topics-Project/README.md

 # CSC423-Special-Topics-Project
-This is a hand writting recognizer to meet the requirements for the CSC 423: Special Topics
+This is a hand-writing recognizer to meet the requirements for the CSC 423: Special Topics Project submission.

 # Milestone 1